Let it Snow! Animating 3D Gaussian Scenes with Dynamic Weather Effects via Physics-Guided Score Distillation: Experiments

-\textbf{Evaluation Metrics.} As we compare to static methods, we consider the following metrics: (1). \emph{CLIP Similarity}~\cite{radford2021learningtransferablevisualmodels}, ($\text{CLIP}_{Sim}$), which measures the CLIP similarity between the output objects and the target text prompts.
-(2). \emph{CLIP Direction Similarity}~\cite{gal2022stylegan} ($\text{CLIP}_{Dir}$), measuring the cosine distance between the direction of the change from the input and output rendered images and the direction of the change from an input prompt to the edit prompt.
-(3). \emph{VQAScore}~\cite{lin2024evaluating}, measuring the probability that the answer to the question "Does the image show caption" is "Yes" by inputing the rendered image and caption into a VQA model.
+\textbf{Evaluation Metrics.} We employ metrics that assess visual fidelity and alignment with the intended edit.
+Our evaluation includes comparisons to static methods; therefore, we consider both image-based and video-based metrics: (1). \emph{CLIP Similarity}~\cite{radford2021learningtransferablevisualmodels}, ($\text{CLIP}_{Sim}$), measures the CLIP similarity between the output rendered images and the target text prompts.
+(2). \emph{CLIP Direction Similarity}~\cite{gal2022stylegan} ($\text{CLIP}_{Dir}$), measures the cosine distance between the direction of the change from the input and output rendered images and the direction of the change from an input prompt to the edit prompt.
+(3). \emph{VQAScore}~\cite{lin2024evaluating}, measures the probability that the answer to the question "Does the image show caption" is "Yes" by inputting the rendered image and caption into a VQA model.
+(4). \emph{VE-Bench Score}~\cite{sun2024bench}, provides a score that evaluates video editing quality by measuring temporal consistency, visual quality, and edit fidelity for dynamic video content through automated metrics designed specifically for assessing video-based edits.
+(5). \emph{ViCLIP-T}, as presented in~\cite{yariv2025through}, uses ViCLIP~\cite{wang2024internvidlargescalevideotextdataset}, a video CLIP model that incorporates temporal information when processing videos.
+ViCLIP-T calculates the cosine similarity between text and video embeddings, measuring how well the output video aligns with the target text prompt, providing a measure of text faithfulness for dynamic content.